William Moffat (MP)

-William Moffat (7 March 1737 – 12 January 1822) was an English banker, merchant and politician.
+William Moffat (7 March 1737 – 12 January 1822) was a British banker, merchant and politician.

 He was involved in several banking partnerships in London, and was also a merchant.
 By 1790 he lived in Bloomsbury, and in 1799 he bought the Painshill estate in Surrey, but sold it a few years later and lived in Wimbledon.
 In 1811, as a managing owner of East India Company ships, his business address is given as 27, Nicholas Lane.
 In 1819, it is 21, Birchin Lane.

 He was elected at the 1802 general election as a Member of Parliament (MP) for the rotten borough of Winchelsea in Sussex, but was not re-elected in 1806.
 According to Hansard he made no contributions as an MP.

-East India Company Ships
+East India Company ships

 William Moffat is listed as the owner of ships sailing on behalf of the East India Company from 1781 to 1833.
 Many sailed from Portsmouth, to destinations including India and China.

 The Supplement to a Register of Ships Employed in the Service of the ...
 East India Company from 1760 to the Conclusion of the Commercial Charter, 1835 lists ships owned by William Moffat after he died in 1822.
 The majority of his estate went to his son, William Moffat, Jnr.
 The Supplement lists a company associated with the Winchelsea and Charles Grant: Messrs Moffat and Burnie.
 William Burnie was surgeon on some of William Moffat's ships and one of the executors of William Moffat's will.